-Whether it was the Mafia or a Vatican pedophile ring, the suspected culprits behind the Emanuela Orlandi disappearance make for a truly chilling tale.
+From the Mafia to a Vatican pedophile ring, the suspected culprits behind the 1983 Emanuela Orlandi disappearance make this a truly chilling tale.

-Emanuela Orlandi has been missing since June 22, 1983, when the 15-year-old daughter of a Vatican official was last seen after a music class in Rome.
+Emanuela Orlandi has been missing since June 22, 1983, when this 15-year-old daughter of a Vatican official was last seen after a music class in Rome.

 Theories About Emanuela Orlandi’s Disappearance

-There are, of course, a few notable theories surrounding Emanuela Orlandi’s 1983 disappearance and presumed death, as well as suggested motives to substantiate those speculative narratives.
-With the Vatican and the surrounding area a hub of both religious power and Mafia power, theories about Orlandi’s disappearance are fueled by both notions.
+Besides those involving the Turkish terrorist group, there is no shortage of intriguing theories surrounding Emanuela Orlandi’s disappearance and presumed death.
+With the Vatican and the surrounding area a hub of both religious power and Mafia power, those groups most often come under suspicion.

-The most disturbing theory revolves around a concerted effort on behalf of the Vatican, local police, and regional lawmakers to kidnap young girls like Emanuela Orlandi and force them into sexual servitude.
+But perhaps the most disturbing theory about the Orlandi case states that the Vatican, local police, and regional lawmakers had a plot to kidnap young girls like Emanuela Orlandi and force them into sexual servitude.
 These sex parties, the theory claims, also involved foreign diplomats, The Telegraph reported.